Mini-Grants for Teachers

 Project Evaluation and Reports Due: May of following year

 A committee consisting of educators, community volunteers and Community Foundation of West Texas Board and staff review applications.
-The committee members do not know the identity of the teacher and school.
 Applications will be judged on the following criteria:

 Impact: Potential to improve student achievement; potential for continuation and/or replication; potential to enhance instructional skills